Andarig: Qarni-Lim

 with whom he later got into a feud, resulting in a siege of the city.
-Andarig later voluntarily became a vassal of the Elamite Shamshi-Adad, which led to a revolution in the city, resulting in the assassination of Qarni-Lim, who was beheaded in 1766.
+Andarig later voluntarily became a vassal of the Amorite ruler Shamshi-Adad, which led to a revolution in the city, resulting in the assassination of Qarni-Lim, who was beheaded in 1766.

 Atamrum

 Following the death of Qarni-Lim, troops from Eshnunna occupied Andarig and gave the throne to the populist leader Atamrum, the son of Warad-Sim, king of Allahad.
 Andarig became independent under its new King, who aligned himself with the Elamite King who had just launched a major offensive in Mesopotamia in 1765.
 Following this, Atamrum once again allied himself with Zimri-Lim, who helped him take the city of Razama.
 Although any alliance with Mari ended when the kingdom was conquered by Hammurabi.

 Himdiya

 After Atamrum died, his son Himdiya (Himdija) succeeded him.
 He established an alliance with Hazi-Teshub, the King of Razama, in opposition to a bloc formed by Mutiya and Shtamar-Adad, the kings of Apum and Kurda, respectively.
 Himdiya conquered Apum and ruled it for two years; however, he was later defeated by Kurda, who incorporated Andrig into their kingdom.
 Andarig finally came to an end when it was conquered by Hammurabi and ruled by his vassal Aqba-Hammu.